• Skip to primary navigation

 Notes

-For gluten-free: Use tamari and a gluten-free hoisin sauce.
-(I use the San-J brand or Wok Mei for a GF hoisin sauce.)
+**For gluten-free: Use tamari and a gluten-free hoisin sauce.
+(I use the San-J brand or Wok Mei for gluten-free hoisin.)

 Nutrition Per Serving (Estimate)